-Surveys and interviews can be problematic though, b/c sometimes participants will answer the questions in a way they believe is socially acceptable instead of how they really feel.
+Surveys and interviews can be problematic though; participants may answer the questions in a way they believe is socially acceptable instead of how they really feel.

 Surveys and interviews can examine a wide range of topics, from religious beliefs to sexual habits to attitudes about gun control.

 A case study or case history is an